BrenoNaSa/BrenoNaSa/README.md

 - 👀 I’m interested in C language, flutter, dart, JAVA, JAVA script, C++, C#, python
 - 🌱 I’m currently learning C language
 - 💞️ I’m looking to collaborate on C language
-- 📫 How to reach me ... u don't.
+- 📫 How to reach me ... u don't. (just here).

 <!---
 BrenoNaSa/BrenoNaSa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.